-SNAP can be a vital resource for us.
-As we said, food is one of the essential things we need to survive.
+SNAP can be a vital resource for us, even as a temporary one.
+As we said, food is essential.
 Because of this, it's also usually one of the largest expenses in our budget.
 Looking back at our first Taco Bell budget, we would definitely qualify based on our income of \$16,710.36 per year.
 If we received the maximum \$194 in food assistance benefits, let's look at how that would affect our budget: